 What we do

-The Commissioner's assistance to Parliament is her highest work priority and is governed by a Code of Practice developed through the Officers of Parliament Committee.
+The Commissioner's assistance to Parliament is his highest work priority and is governed by a code of practice developed through the Officers of Parliament Committee.

 An opportunity to assist select committees arises when a bill or inquiry could lead to significant environmental impacts, positive or negative.

 The Commissioner also assists Parliament through briefings to select committees or by open invitation to members of Parliament.
 Such briefings will always be offered when an investigation is complete and the report has been tabled in the House.

 New Zealand Parliament website – Code of practice for the provision of assistance by the Parliamentary Commissioner for the Environment

 Submissions to select committees